conjurer-rich/team-topologies-applied/_pages/home.md

 {% include section-text-two-col.html
   title="FAQ"
   left_content="**Do I get a certificate?**
-  For the official Team Topologies trainings, you will get a certificate of completion from Team Topologies Ttd.
+  For the official Team Topologies trainings, you will get a certificate of completion from Team Topologies Ltd.
   There intentionally is no formal certification available from Team Topologies since they don't believe this adds real value to the industry.

   **What else do I get?**
   Aside from the best training in the world, the most lovely, funny and knowledgeable facilitators, and of course priceless insights into your organization, you will also get:

 - time back in your life, because work wil go a lot smoother
 - safe money with therapists, because you'll be a lot happier
 - 20% discount to the Team Topologies Academy
 - PDF extracts of the Miro boards
 - PDF of Infographics and cheat sheets"

   right_content="
   **Is it worth the investment of time and people?**